ross-alexander/dq/characters/items/items-callas.md

 gem.

-: All the requiremetns for the Inveestment Ritual must be met, except that a psell can be invested in this item regardless of what is already invested in the item.
+: All the requiremetns for the Inveestment Ritual must be met, except that a spell can be invested in this item regardless of what is already invested in the item.

 Investing a spell in a face requires sucessful cast of the Investment